What is Fire Cadets?

 - Spennymoor Fire Station

-- Darlington Fire Station - opening November 2023
+- Darlington Fire Station - estimated opening March 2024

 How do I apply to join Fire Cadets?